Last Updated on 12/29/2020 by FilipiKnow

 It was in the last quarter of 2011 when Herbert Chavez first hit the news.
-At first glance, people might have thought that his was just any ordinary ‘fanatic’ story.
-But as local TV shows explored his life more, Filipino viewers was shocked by how Chavez went to the extreme.
+At first glance, people might have thought that he was just any ordinary ‘fanatic’ story.
+But as local TV shows explored his life more, Filipino viewers were shocked by how Chavez went to the extreme.

 No Pain, No Gain

 At the age of 16, Herbert Chavez was an average-looking lad who had a penchant for anything ‘Superman’.
 He started collecting Superman memorabilia in 1990–rummaging through Baclaran and Divisoria stores for items worth keeping.
 Then in 1995, Chavez decided to bring his fanaticism to a whole new level: He signed up for a series of cosmetic surgeries to imitate Superman’s chiseled look.

 To make his dream possible, Chavez had to undergo a total of 13 surgical procedures including lip injections, chin augmentation, thigh implants, nose job, and even skin bleaching.
 By looking at his facial structures today, one could admit that the cosmetic surgery didn’t turn out a total disaster.
 Chavez may now resemble the “Man of Steel” but to achieve this feat, he had to say goodbye to his pimpled, teen-aged self from years back.